StackVista/stackstate-docs/k8s-quick-start-guide.md

 # OpenShift

-Set up an OpenShift integration to collect topology, events, logs, change and metrics data from a OpenShift cluster and make this available in StackState.
+Set up an OpenShift integration to collect topology, events, logs, change and metrics data from a OpenShift cluster and make this available in Rancher Observability.

 ### Supported versions
 [comment]: <> (https://access.redhat.com/support/policy/updates/openshift)